 - Now add color!

 Next, bring in the fun supplies you have around to add some color to the faces.
-We used watercolors, but you can use markers, crayons, pastels, paints; anything you wish!
+We used watercolors, but you can use markers, crayons, pastels, paints or anything you wish!

 - Show off your finished drawing.